UncuffedProject/crisis-button/README.md

 # Crisis Button Project

 ## **Overview**
 The Crisis Button Project is a web application designed to provide **Community Response in Situations Involving Stress**.
-The app offers a categorized list of crisis events, subcategories, and detailed descriptions to help users access relevant resources and information during emergencies.
+The app offers a categorized list of crisis events, subcategories, detailed descriptions, and now includes local resources to help users access relevant services during emergencies.

 ---